NBChub/bgcflow/README.md

     snakemake --dag | dot -Tsvg > workflow/report/images/dag.svg

 See the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/executable.html) for further details.

-### Step 5: Investigate results

-After successful execution, you can zip a self-contained interactive HTML report with all results via:

-    snakemake --report report.zip

-This report can, e.g., be forwarded to your collaborators.

 ## Further configuration
 ### Custom Prokka database